flame-engine/flame/doc/components.md

 ### Querying child components

-The children that have been added to a component live in the `QueryableOrderedSet` called `components`.
-To query for a specific type of components in the set, a query first has to be registered on the set, and then the `query` function can be run efficiently at any later point.
-The register call is usually done in `onLoad`.
+The children that have been added to a component live in a `QueryableOrderedSet` called `children`.
+To query for a specific type of components in the set, the `query<T>()` function can be used.
+By default `strictMode` is `false` in the children set, but if you set it to true, then the queries will have to be registered with `children.register` before a query can be used.

+If you know in compile time that you will later will run a query of a specific type it is recommended to register the query no matter if the `strictMode` is set to `true` or `false`, since there are some performance benefits to gain from it.
+The `register` call is usually done in `onLoad`.

 Example: